 Spread risk is the risk of potential losses arising from the sensitivity of the value of assets exposed to credit risk to changes in interest rates above the level of risk-free interest rates (changes in credit spreads).

 This risk includes all interest-sensitive assets exposed to credit risk that are not considered risk-free (i.e., that have a credit spread) under the relevant regulations.

-This effectively relates to government and corporate bonds in the Company's portfolio, all loans and all deposits with banks (including all the above assets to which the Company is indirectly exposed through investments in investment funds, as the result of applying the look-through principle, where possible).
+This effectively relates to the part of government and corporate bonds in the Company's portfolio, all loans and all deposits with banks (including all the above assets to which the Company is indirectly exposed through investments in investment funds, as the result of applying the look-through principle, where possible).

-Capital requirement in the amount of EUR 18,859 thousand was calculated by adding together individual capital requirements according to the type of assets, modified duration of each instrument and the credit rating of the issuer, in accordance with the requirements of the standard formula.
-With Croatia's joining the Eurozone, Croatian government bonds denominated in EUR became risk-free, leading to a reduction in the capital requirement for spread risk.
+Capital requirement in the amount of EUR 29,460 thousand was calculated by adding together individual capital requirements according to the type of assets, modified duration of each instrument and the credit rating of the issuer, in accordance with the requirements of the standard formula.
+The increase in the capital requirement was driven by higher exposure to debt securities who are subject to this risk, bank deposits, and loans.

 Investments in government debt securities relate to the bonds issued by the Ministry of Finance of the Republic of Croatia, Croatian Bank for Reconstruction and Development (HBOR) and other government bodies of EU and OECD member states.
-The fair value (value on the SII balance sheet) of those investments amounted to EUR 720,879 thousand.
+Investments in government debt securities on the SII balance sheet amounted to EUR 599,794 thousand.
 Calculation of the capital requirement for spread risk includes bonds that are not denominated in the domestic currency of the issuer or are issued by a non-EU issuer.